Children, Birth through Grade 6

 Children who have begun to walk through early 3 year olds are lovingly cared for in our Toddler Room.
 Our staff provide tender attention, age appropriate activities, and supervised play inside and in our outdoor toddler play area.
 A small snack is also offered.
 Care is offered until fifteen minutes after the service ends, so that parents can enjoy coffee and conversation in the Narthex before picking up their child.
 Parents must check children in at each visit, and are asked to leave a cell phone number so that staff can text you if your child needs a diaper change, help with the toilet, or otherwise is in need of parental attention.
 Care provider: Isabella

-Early childhood is filled with curiosity and wonder.
-In a group setting, with loving adult guides, young children engage in spiritual seeking, develop their openness to sharing, and experience the benefit of a supportive community.
+In a group setting, with loving adult guides, young children will gently learn the stories of scripture through children’s storybooks, guided discussions, and explorative play.
 Children in this class should be capable of toileting on their own and be able to participate in circle time and other group activities.
-Teachers: Alex and Quinn

 Chalice Chapel is our worship program for young people.
 Approximately once a month our students from age 4-12 gather for lively worship together, learning about our Unitarian Universalist faith, values, and history through stories, songs, skits, puppets, and movement.
 We also share in rituals celebrating the holidays and seasons, including a candlelit Winter Solstice service.
 Usually led by Rev. Cecilia Kingman, Chalice Chapel allows participants to explore spirituality and build community in an engaging and age-diverse environment.